Using dynamic content in messaging triggers: A complete guide

 How to start using dynamic content in messaging triggers with Zendesk

-Setting it up is pretty straightforward.
+Setting it up is a smooth process.
 An admin just goes into the trigger settings, defines a condition like "When a ticket is created," and then chooses the "Send message to customer" action.

 A look inside Zendesk’s admin panel, where an admin is setting up the conditions for an automated messaging trigger.